-Our patient navigators and VAD coordinators at the Advanced Heart Failure Program of Georgia Heart Institute will walk patients through each step of the process.
+Our patient navigators and VAD coordinators at the Heart Failure Center of Georgia Heart Institute will walk patients through each step of the process.
 As a comprehensive and patient-focused program, we walk alongside our patients on this journey to ensure that all of their questions are answered and they have the resources they need.

 Through our multidisciplinary team, our patients are connected to a full spectrum of care to ensure the best outcomes from their surgery.
 We monitor patients closely and track our outcomes compared to national benchmarks on LVAD implants.